megagonlabs/blue/agents/rag/README.md

 RAG Agent is a thin-wrapper around Llama-index that interfaces with blue.
 The core functionalities of the agent are:
 1. Reading a query (or text) from the (blue) stream initiated by USER agent
-2. Running the query over the llama-index pipeline
+2. Running the query over a llama-index pipeline
 3. Writing the output to the (blue) stream

 ## Setup
-1. Pull the dependencies
+Pull the dependencies

 ```
 cd agents/rag/